What you need to know

 Where can I go to learn more?

-The Initiative will be funded by a set of complementary areas of research through several solicitations or research opportunity announcements (ROAs).
+The initiative is funded by a set of complementary areas of research through several solicitations or research opportunity announcements (ROAs).

-This ROA will combine two studies to leverage new and existing processes and data.
+This ROA combines two studies to leverage new and existing processes and data.
 One study includes people who are newly diagnosed with SARS-CoV-2 and the other includes people who have recovered and have new or persistent symptoms.